bgoonz/docs-collection/mdn/web/javascript/reference/global_objects/array/reduce/index.md

         // 3.
 If len is 0 and initialValue is not present,
         //    throw a TypeError exception.
         if (k >= len) {
-          throw new TypeError( 'Reduce of empty array ' + 'with no initial value' );
+          throw new TypeError(
+            "Reduce of empty array " + "with no initial value" );
         }
         value = o[k++];
       }